| This is the 218th story of Our Life Logs |

 Over time, I developed such a high tolerance that no one would notice I was drunk until about 3 pm.
 By 7 pm, I’d be hammered.
 The funny thing is, no one ever said anything about it!
 They just let me drink myself to sleep without a word.
 My husband believed that shaming people was wrong, so he just kept his mouth shut.
 But I knew he didn’t like it.
 By evening, I’d get defensive and ask him to say something nice to me, to which he’d reply, “I don’t have anything good to say.”
 Our marriage went like this for a long time.

-In December 2013, we decided to move to Taiwan in hopes that a new country would make us both happy.
+In December, 2013, we decided to move to Taiwan in hopes that a new country would make us both happy.
 There, I found a job teaching English to kids between the ages of 3 to 12, and I began to feel more fulfilled.
-Their faces were small, happy, and welcomed me each day.
-I started waiting until I got home to start drinking because I wanted to be sharp for the kids.
+Their faces were small and happy, and they welcomed me each day.
+I started waiting until I got home to begin drinking because I wanted to be sharp for the kids.

 I loved my job wholeheartedly, but my depression and anxiety still loomed over me, always inches away from swallowing me whole.
 I still felt like I wanted to die all the time.
 It got so bad that sometimes I’d climb on the rooftop of our building after having a lot to drink, and sit on the edge, daring myself to push off and end my suffering.
 My husband found me one of those times and was appalled that I wanted to die, and hurt that he wasn’t enough for me.
 I couldn’t explain how I felt, so instead I told him that if we had a baby together then I would be better, happier.
 I was just desperate for a reason to live.